 Connecting a modern DSLR camera to the Nikon SMZ 10 stereo microscope

 The Nikon SMZ-10TP (SMZ-10TD, SMZ-10TC) is a high-quality stereo microscope.
 Although a few years have passed since its market introduction (in the 1980s) it is still a very interesting instrument that offers many different working possibilities.
+With our LM microscope adapter solutions, which are specially tailored to this microscope, you can capture fascinating images!
+We offer adapter solutions for DSLRs, mirrorless system (DSLM) cameras, C-mount industrial cameras and microscope cameras.

 The Nikon SMZ-10 is a Greenough-type stereo microscope.
 This means that the two separate optical paths and the angular offset enable the human brain to generate a three-dimensional image.
+For photography applications it must be ensured that the light is directed to the phototube using the light path selector lever.

 The zoom body covers a magnification range of 6x, which, depending on the eyepiece (10x, 15x or 20x) and auxiliary lens (close-up lenses 0.53x and 2.0x) used, enables magnifications from 3.5x to 160x.
-The instrument is available with or without a phototube, and it is also possible to purchase an additional discussion tube.
+The microscope is available with or without a phototube, and it is also possible to purchase an additional discussion tube.

 The integrated aperture (Ø 16.0 mm → Ø 6.5 mm) ensures excellent image quality and high depth of field.